-Botox in Your 30s: Debunking Myths and Sharing My Glow-Up Journey
+Botox in Your 30s: Debunking the Myths

 “You don’t need Botox!”The sentiment from anyone when I expressed interest in getting Botox in my 30s.